 - June 21 - 24, 1813: Laura Secord, taking care of her wounded husband in their home where American officers had billeted, learns of an impending American attack against James FitzGibbon's British forces and sets out to warn him.
 She travels on foot for almost two days through untamed wilderness to deliver her warning.
 FitzGibbon's British and Mohawk force defeats the Americans at the Battle of Beaver Dams.

 - The Treaty of Ghent officially ended the war on December 24, 1814, but it took weeks to get that information to North America from Belgium.
 In the meantime, the British lost the Battle of New Orleans.
 Even though the war ends with an effective stalemate, the fact that the Colonies were able to repulse the American invaders multiple times was victory enough for them and a lasting boost to the notion of keeping their own identity as something different from America: a Canadian-ness is developing, neither "Americans on the wrong side of the war" or "British on the far side of the sea" but something separate.

-A famine in the Red River Colony (to be known as Manitoba) causes governor Miles MacDonell to ban exports of food.
-This raises the ire of the Metis population, who want the right to sell food if they want.
-In 1816, leader Cuthbert Grant leads a revolt and steals the government's food to see how they like it, which leads to the Battle of Seven Oaks (June 19, 1816) when the new governor finds out.
-He gets himself killed for it (might have something to do with being outnumbered 3 to 1) and the Metis define themselves as a nation, complete with their own flag.
-(The battle site is at the corner of Main Street and Rupertsland Boulevard in Winnipeg, on the #18 North Main bus route.)
+A famine in the Red River Colony (to be known as Manitoba) causes Governor Miles Macdonell to ban exports of food.
+This raises the ire of the Métis population, who want the right to sell food if they want.
+In 1816, leader Cuthbert Grant leads a revolt and steals the government's food to see how they like it, which leads to the Battle of Seven Oaks (June 19, 1816) when the new governor, Robert Semple, finds out.
+He gets himself killed for it (might have something to do with being outnumbered 3 to 1) and the Métis define themselves as a nation, complete with their own flag.
+(The battle site is at what is now the corner of Main Street and Rupertsland Boulevard in Winnipeg, on the #18 North Main bus route.)

 With the death of Shanawdithit, the Beothuk people